Detect risks with Azure AD Identity Protection policies

 User risk policy

 Here, Identity Protection learns the user's normal behavioral patterns.
 Identity Protection then uses this knowledge to calculate the likely risk that the user's identity was compromised.
-Based on this risk, the admin can decide whether to allow access, block it, or allow access only after additional requirements are met.
+Based on this risk, the admin can decide whether to allow access, block it, or allow access only after extra requirements are met.
 The user could, for example, be asked to change their password by using self-service password reset before they're allowed access.

 After a user risk is identified, the user is asked to take action to remediate that risk.
 They're told what triggered the risk and what they need to provide to resolve the issue.
 For example, the user might see this notification: